chaddjohnson/forex-trading/README.md

 Five seconds after the web page reloads, you should see "New connection" display in the terminal window.
 If you see this, the bot is running successfully!

+To change the investment dollar amount per trade, edit `src/server/app.js` and change the `investment` variable to a different value (e.g. 100 for $100 per trade).